Absolute continuity of Bernoulli convolutions for algebraic parameters: Basic properties of entropy

 To derive the second line, we used the estimates $t\le1$, $1-t\le1$ and the substitution $z=y+t$. {}From this we conclude

 Dilating $X$, we derive the same inequality for all $\rho$.
 This implies the upper bound in the lemma. \end{proof}

 We have seen above that convolution can only increase entropy between scales of integral ratio.
-Unfortunately, this does not hold for general scales, but they do hold with small error, provided the ratio of the scales is large.
+Unfortunately, this does not hold for general scales, but it does hold with small error, provided the ratio of the scales is large.
 This is the content of the next lemma.
+Recall that we write $H(\mu)=H(X)$, when the measure $\mu$ is the law of the random variable $X$.

 \begin{lem} Let $\mu$ and $\nu$ be two compactly supported probability measures on $\R$ and be $0<r_2<r_1$ numbers.
 Then

 \end{lem}

 \begin{proof} Write $N=\lfloor r_1/r_2\rfloor$.
 Then